Seyed-Amir-Mansouri/H2FlexCo-Operational-Scheduling/README.md

   <img src="Logo.png" alt="Description" width="30%">
 </p>

-# H2FlexCo: Hydrogen Flexibility Coordination Model
+# Operational Planning of Hydrogen-Centric Companies

-This repository contains a Pyomo-based energy system optimization model that utilizes flexibility resources to coordinate hydrogen production and consumption.
-The model uses input data from an Excel file and visualizes results with plots.
+This repository provides the implementation of a portfolio-level optimization framework for hydrogen-centric companies that simultaneously operate across electricity, hydrogen, and green certificate markets.
+The model is designed to co-optimize operational scheduling and market participation for geographically distributed assets, including electrolyzers, renewable generation units, and energy storage systems.
+The framework is formulated as a Mixed-Integer Linear Programming (MILP) model and implemented in Python (Pyomo), with openly available datasets and case studies.

 ## 📂 Files